 The Boss Audio MR50W is another speaker that has found a lot of fans amongst the marine crowd.
 This speaker features polypropylene woofer cone that has treated cloth surround, which means it is durable and sounds great.

-You will also note that the entire speaker is coated to protect it against UV rays, rain, fog and even corrosion.
+You will also note that the entire speaker is coated to protect it from UV rays, rain, fog and even corrosion.
 This is important if you take your boat out to sea.

 Connecting the cone to the basket is a rubber surround while the tweeter is made of Mylar.
 In addition, the voice coil of the speaker is made from aluminum; this allows it to stretch a little and handle the stress of high tension.
 But, at the same time, it is solid enough to provide good note quality.
 All the major components are treated to offer protection from corrosion.
 Bear in mind that this speaker is water resistant, not waterproof, so do not drop it overboard!